+918376837285 [email protected]

 Skin Cancer Treatment

 Skin cancer is a type of cancer that forms in the cells, and tissues of the skin.
 It occurs when abnormal cells in the skin grow uncontrollably and can spread to other parts of the body.
-The most common causes of skin cancer are exposure to ultraviolet radiation from the sun or tanning beds.
+This uncontrolled growth is often caused by damage to the DNA in skin cells, typically due to excessive exposure to ultraviolet (UV) radiation from the sun or tanning beds.
 Symptoms of skin cancer may include changes in the size, shape, or color of a mole or other skin lesion, and the appearance of new growths.

 Book an Appointment